Parenting

 But his love stayed in his heart…

-not always in his actions.
+Not always in his actions.

 Every evening, Reena would run to him with her drawings.